interlay/interbtc-spec/polkabtc-spec/docs/source/spec/security.rst

  If one of the above failures is detected, Staked Relayers can halt BTC-Relay, providing information about the cause.
 Thereby, the Parachain acts as bulleting board and requires a pre-defined number / percentage of signatures of Staked Relayers.

 * **Governance Mechanism** - Parachain Governance Mechanism, voting on critical changes to the architecture or unexpected failures, e.g. hard forks or detected 51% attacks (if a fork exceeds the specified security parameter *k*, see `Security Parameter k <security_performance/security.html#security-parameter-k>`_.).
-A manual intervention can be indicated via the ``UNEXPECTED: 2`` halting code.

 Data Model